 - Alternate Directors: A provision allowing for alternate directors, who have been neither elected by shareholders nor ratified by shareholders following board appointment, raises serious concerns regarding whether these individuals may be bound to serve in the best interests of shareholders.
 Furthermore, directors must be willing to earmark sufficient time and effort toward serving on a board once they have accepted the responsibility entrusted to them by shareholders.
 The appointment of unelected alternates is inconsistent with this duty. - Problematic Advance Notice Requirements: A number of advance notice requirements have been included on ballots as amendments to company by-laws or articles.
 Any such requirements are deemed significant additions to the bylaw or articles and therefore are reviewed with respect to whether they negatively affect shareholders' ability to nominate directors to the board.
-See ISS' policy on Advance Notice Requirements for details. - Blanket Authority for Share Capital Structure Alterations: In recent years, some companies incorporated under the Business Corporations Act (British Columbia) ("BCBCA") have sought to amend their constating documents to provide the board with blanket authority to alter the company's share capital structure.
+See ISS" policy on Advance Notice Requirements for details. - Exclusive Forum: There may be merit to the notion that judges based in a corporation's jurisdiction of incorporation are best suited to apply that jurisdiction's law to those companies.
+As well, given a corporation's typically strong presence in that province or jurisdiction, an exclusive forum provision may help to reduce the likelihood of high legal costs accrued through litigation outside of the jurisdiction of incorporation.
+It can be argued, however, that there is often more than one proper forum available to shareholder plaintiffs, and this proposal would curtail the right of shareholders to select any proper forum of their choosing.
+The proposed exclusive forum jurisdiction and the details of the extent and types of legal actions that would be subject to the exclusive forum by-law provide critical information to shareholders whose rights may be impacted.
+This information together with the board of directors' rationale in adopting an exclusive forum by-law will be key considerations in evaluating the acceptability of such a proposal.
+As well, the absence of a compelling company-specific history with regard to out-of-province/jurisdiction shareholder litigation is important in light of the limitation on shareholder litigation rights that this provision represents.
+More generally, a company's track record vis-à-vis corporate governance and shareholder rights should be examined to identify any other concerns when considering the acceptability of an exclusive forum by-law. - Blanket Authority for Share Capital Structure Alterations: In recent years, some companies incorporated under the Business Corporations Act (British Columbia) ("BCBCA") have sought to amend their constating documents to provide the board with blanket authority to alter the company's share capital structure.
 These changes include the ability to increase the company's authorized capital and change restrictions on any class of shares.
-Although permitted under the BCBCA, shareholders would be better served if changes which could affect shareholders' interests required shareholder approval. - Other Problematic Provisions: Other proposals to alter the articles or by-laws will be approached on a case-bycase basis.
+Although permitted under the BCBCA, shareholders would be better served if changes which could affect shareholders' interests required shareholder approval. - Other Problematic Provisions: Other proposals to alter the articles or by-laws will be approached on a caseby-case basis.
 Where a potential inclusion, deletion, or amendment is deemed contrary to shareholders' interests, ISS will generally, taking into consideration any other problematic factors or mitigating circumstances, recommend against such changes.